trane-project/trane/README.md

   Trane as a student makes progress.
 - `course_library`: Defines how a collection of courses gathered by a student is written and read to and from storage.
+- `blacklist`: Defines the list of units which should be ignored and marked as mastered during exercise scheduling.
+- `practice_stats`: Defines how the student's progress is stored for later used by the scheduler.
+- `scorer`: Defines how an exercise is scored based on the scores and timestamps of previous trials.
 - `scheduler`: Contains the logic of how exercises that are to be presented to the user are selected.
 The core of Trane's logic sits in this module.
-- `blacklist`: Defines the list of units which should be ignored and marked as mastered during exercise scheduling.
-- `practice_stats`: Defines how the student's progress is stored for later used by the scheduler.
+- `review_list`: Defines a list of exercises the student wants to review at a later time.
+- `filter_manager`: Defines a way to save and load filters for later use.
+For example, to save a filter to only study exercises for the guitar.
+- `lib.rs`: This file defines the public API of the crate, which is the entry point for using Trane.
 - `course_builder`: Defines utilities to make it easier to build Trane courses.
-- `lib.rs`: This file defines the public API of the crate, which is the entry point for using Trane.

 If there's a particular part of the code that is confusing, does not follow standard Rust idioms or conventions, could use better documentation, or whose rationale is not obvious, feel free to open an